Capitol Commons: Estancia Mall and office complex

 Estancia is the upscale retail anchor for the Capitol Commons development.
 It has 30000 sqm of leasable space in three levels and is anchored by international furniture retailers West Elm and Pottery Barn.
 The lifestyle center also carries other international brands such as Aéropostale, Old Navy, Cortefiel, Debenhams, Kurt Geiger, Diesel and Isaac Mizrahi.
 It is also home to several restaurant chains such as Coco Ichiban and TWG Tea.
 A major component of the Estancia mixed-use complex is the North and South Wings, which house 19461 sqm of business process outsourcing (BPO) office space accredited by the Philippine Economic Zone Authority (PEZA).
 The mall was completed in 2014.

 Estancia Mall expansion

 Ortigas & Company have allotted in key developments within the Capitol Commons property.
 This includes a large expansion to Estancia Mall, initially called The Paragon and Entertainment Hub in previous marketing materials, called the East Wing.
 Estancia Mall's expanded section has a gross floor area of 76000 sqm.
-It houses a branch of The SM Store, six cinemas, more lifestyle shops, and office spaces at the top floors.
+It houses a branch of The SM Store, six cinemas, the Divine Mercy Chapel (a Roma Catholic chapel), more lifestyle shops, and office spaces at the top floors.
 Those office spaces are located at the Estancia Offices, which consist of three towers: North Wing, South Wing, and West Wing.

 The mall's new section opened on November 29, 2019.
 It hosts the first-ever Ortigas Cinemas with four digital cinemas and two luxurious Screening Room Cinemas.
 It is also co-managed by SM Cinema.